SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/AutomaticReferenceCounting.rst

 -------------

 Every time you create a new instance of a class,
-Swift allocates a chunk of memory to store information about that instance.
+ARC allocates a chunk of memory to store information about that instance.
 This memory holds information about the type of the instance, together with the values of any stored properties associated with that instance.

-Additionally, when an instance is no longer needed, Swift frees up the memory used by that instance so that the memory can be used for other purposes instead.
+Additionally, when an instance is no longer needed, ARC frees up the memory used by that instance so that the memory can be used for other purposes instead.
 This ensures that class instances do not take up space in memory when they are no longer needed.

-To manage this process for you,
-ARC needs to keep track of whether an instance is still being used.
-If ARC were to deallocate an instance that was still in use, it would no longer be possible to access that instance's properties, or call that instance's methods.
+However, if ARC were to deallocate an instance that was still in use, it would no longer be possible to access that instance's properties, or call that instance's methods.
 Indeed, if you tried to access the instance, your app would most likely crash.